jakopako/goskyr/README.md

 This key only applies to dynamic fields of type text.
 As the name suggests, if set to `true` there won't be an error message if the value is empty.

+**Key: `hide`**

+This key determines whether a field should be exlcuded from the resulting item.
+This can be handy when you want to filter based on a field that you don't want to include in the actual item.
+For more information on filters checkout the **Filters** section below.

 **Key: `on_subpage`**

 This key indicates that the corresponding field value should be extracted from a subpage defined in another dynamic field of type `url`.
 In the following example the comment field will be extracted from the subpage who's url is the value of the dynamic field with the name "url".